iqual-ch/drupal-platform/docs/automation.md

    * Pull request (re)open (`workflows.phpunit` disabled)
    * Call from other workflow (`workflows.phpunit` enabled)

-This workflow will install the project in a GitHub Actions runner environment and run a visual regression test on it ([iqual-ch/ci-pocketknife-installer](https://github.com/iqual-ch/ci-pocketknife-installer) and [iqual-ch/ci-pocketknife](https://github.com/iqual-ch/ci-pocketknife/)).
-This workflow requires a `.env.visreg` file setting the test and reference website URLs for testing.
-The workflow will crawl the website for relevant links.
-If the test fails (when there are visual differences between the two websites), then it will upload a BackstopJS report as a workflow artifact.
+This workflow will install the project in a GitHub Actions runner environment and run a visual regression test using the node package [`iqual/playwright-vrt`](https://github.com/iqual-ch/playwright-vrt).
+The workflow will look for the website's sitemap, and fall back to crawling to gather relevant links.
+If the test fails (when there are visual differences between the local and live/reference version), then it will upload a Playwright report as a workflow artifact.

+The VRT configuration can be customized in the `playwright-vrt.config.json` file in the root of the project.